Anderson & Broad recalled by England for NZ Tests

 All-rounder Stokes has already confirmed that he will bat at number six and former captain Joe Root at four, meaning a reshuffle in the batting order.

-Ollie Pope is likely to get the chance to relaunch his Test career at number three, a position he has barely occupied in first-class cricket.
+Ollie Pope is likely to get the chance to relaunch his Test career at number three, a position he has never occupied in first-class cricket.
 Brook will push Jonny Bairstow for the slot at number five, while Ben Foakes is set to keep his place behind the stumps.

 England are looking to reverse a run that has seen them win only one of their past 17 Tests and none of their last five series.